 Security information and event management, or SIEM, has become part of the vocabulary of every organization.
 SIEM solutions gather events from multiple systems and analyze them—both in real time and through historical data.
-SIEM costs—as cyber security costs in general—can be high, but there is a tradeoff if you opt for the FOSS route (free and open source solutions).
+SIEM cost management—given high cyber security costs in general—can be difficult.
+But there is a tradeoff if you opt for the FOSS route (free and open source solutions).

-This blog post will provide you with an understanding of the tradeoffs between building your own SIEM from open source tools on the one hand, and on the other adopting a commercial solution.
-As always, we will start by describing the key characteristics that can be expected from a modern SIEM.
+This blog post will provide you with an understanding of the tradeoffs between building your own SIEM from open source tools on the one hand.
+On the other, there is adopting a commercial solution.
+As always, we will start by describing the key characteristics to expect from a modern SIEM.

-By correlating information from multiple data sources, a SIEM solution enables threat detection, security incident management, and visibility across multiple systems.
-The term SIEM is not new, and these security solutions have existed since the early 2000’s.
+By correlating info from multiple sources, SIEMs detect threats, manage security incidents, and open cross-platform visibility.
+The term SIEM isn’t new, and these security solutions have existed since the early 2000’s.
 However, cloud technologies and the SaaS business model have forced SIEMs to change.
 Today’s SIEMs must cope with vast amounts of data, take advantage of cloud elasticity, and expand security intelligence capabilities using AI and machine learning.

 Building Your Own SIEM

 Building your own SIEM solution has always been a popular option.
-In available commercial SIEM solutions were originally incredibly expensive and designed to serve big enterprise organizations.
-In contrast, there were some open source projects that, when combined, let engineers to assemble their own DIY SIEM solutions to perform security analytics.
-While these solutions were not as high quality as the commercial ones, they were economical and mostly effective ways to get the job done.
+In available commercial SIEM solutions were originally incredibly expensive with designs to serve big enterprise organizations.
+In contrast, there were some open source projects that, when combined, let engineers assemble their own DIY SIEM solutions to perform security analytics.
+While these solutions weren’t as qualitative as commercial ones, they were economical and more effective.

 Things are different today.
-Commercial SIEM solutions are much more affordable and often follow a pay-as-you-go model—or, better yet, a pay-as-you-grow model—with prices varying based on the amount of data ingested and stored.
+Commercial SIEM solutions are much more affordable and often follow a pay-as-you-go model—or, better yet, a pay-as-you-grow model—with prices varying according to the amount of data they’d ingest or store .
 At the same time, there has been significant progress with open source tools for SIEM and security analysis.
 This can contribute mightily to your cost efficiency.
-Their maturity, combined with a growing Open Source Social Network Intelligence (OSSINT) community and the frequent sharing of security information among organizations make using open-source tools a viable alternative.
+Their maturity, together with a growing Open Source Social Network Intelligence (OSSINT) community and the frequent sharing of security information among organizations make using open-source tools a viable alternative.

 A popular choice for organizations taking their first steps towards SIEM solutions is adopting the ELK stack (Elastic, Logstash and Kibana) as a baseline for building their own solutions.
-This is an interesting and valid approach, since the ELK stack is designed to ingest a large volume of event data and offers a great way to visualize and explore that data.
+This is an interesting and valid approach, since the ELK stack includes the ability to ingest a large volume of event data and offers a great way to visualize and explore that data.

 Unfortunately, however, operating your own ELK stack doesn’t provide you with much-needed security intelligence.
-Despite being an open source technology, this option also comes with a cost—the maintenance efforts required to operate such a cluster.
-In fact, adoption of any of the available open-source SIEM solutions comes with inherent operational costs, both from human resources and infrastructural standpoints, since you obviously won’t have the option of a pay-as-you-go or subscription model.
+Despite being an open source technology, this option also comes with a cost—the prerequisite maintenance efforts to operate such a cluster.
+In fact, adoption of any of the available open-source SIEM solutions comes with inherent operational costs.
+That refers to human resources and infrastructural resources.

 CAPEX or OPEX?